kgateway-dev/kgateway/docs/content/reference/support.md

 ## Additional support information

 ### Kubernetes
 Gloo Edge Enterprise is supported and tested for the latest Kubernetes version and all Kubernetes versions released up to 1 year before the latest version.
-However, because you might need to run Gloo Edge on older versions of Kubernetes, Gloo Edge development attempts to maintain backwards compatibility for earlier releases up to Kubernetes 1.11.

 ### Envoy
 Officially, Gloo Edge Enterprise offers support for `n-1` of Envoy community releases.
 In specific support situations, fixes can be backported to `n-2` or more without bumping the Envoy minor version.
 In other words, a fix can be developed based on the code that you deployed within the `n-2` release timeframe.